byyan2020/github-finder/README.md

 - `react` for building interactive UIs
 - `react-dom` for rendering the UI
 - `react-router` for page navigation
-- `webpack` for bundling static assets
 - Styling
   - `bootstrap` for providing responsive stylesheets
   - `react-bootstrap` for providing components built on top of Bootstrap CSS without using plugins
 - State management and backend integration
   - `axios` for performing asynchronous calls
-  - `cookie` for easy integration with Django using the `csrftoken` cookie
-  - `redux` for easy state management across the application
-  - `connected-react-router` for integrating Redux with React Router
-  - `history` for providing browser history to Connected React Router
-  - `react-redux` for integrating React with Redux
-  - `redux-devtools-extension` for inspecting and debugging Redux via browser
-  - `redux-thunk` for interacting with the Redux store through asynchronous logic

 ### Backend